-- After an external or internal stop, you can only re-enter the contour with the function RESTORE POS.
-AT N. Before you start the block scan, you must cancel M120, otherwise the control will generate an error message.
+- After an external or internal stop, you have to use a block scan to be able to re-approach the contour.
+Before the block scan, you need to cancel M120-otherwise the control will issue an error message.

-- If you want to approach the contour on a tangential path, you must use the APPR LCT function.
+- If you want to approach the contour on a tangential path, you must use the function APPR LCT.
 The NC block with APPR LCT must contain only the coordinates of the working plane.

 - If you want to depart the contour on a tangential path, you must use the function DEP LCT.
 The NC block with DEP LCT must contain only the coordinates of the working plane.

-- Before using the functions listed below, you have to cancel M120 and the radius compensation:
+- Before using the following functions, you have to cancel M120 and the radius compensation:

-- Cycle G60 Tolerance
+- Cycle G62 TOLERANCE

-- Cycle G80 Working plane
+- Cycle G80 WORKING PLANE

 - PLANE function

 - M114

 - M128